DTStack/dt-sql-parser/README.md

 Obtaining code completion information at a specified position in SQL.
 We can refer to the example of using `FlinkSQL`.

-Invoke the `getSuggestionAtCaretPosition` method, pass the SQL content and the row and column numbers indicating the position where code completion is desired.
+Call the `getAllEntities` method on the SQL instance, pass the SQL content and the row and column numbers indicating the position where code completion is desired.
 The following are some additional explanations about [CaretPosition](#caretposition-of-code-completion).
 + **keyword candidates list**

     ```javascript
     import { FlinkSQL } from 'dt-sql-parser';

-    const parser = new FlinkSQL();
+    const flink = new FlinkSQL();
     const sql = 'CREATE ';
     const pos = { lineNumber: 1, column: 16 }; // the end position
-    const keywords = parser.getSuggestionAtCaretPosition(sql, pos)?.keywords;
+    const keywords = flink.getSuggestionAtCaretPosition(sql, pos)?.keywords;

     console.log(keywords);
     ```
     *output:*